glynnbird/md/README.md

 ## How do I try it?

-The easiest way is to sign up for a Bluemix account and then click the button below:
+The easiest way is to click the button below:

 <a href="https://bluemix.net/deploy?repository=https://github.com/glynnbird/md" target="_blank"><img src="http://bluemix.net/deploy/button.png" alt="Deploy to Bluemix" /></a>

-This will create an running instance of 'md' on your Bluemix service.
+This will deploy this App to your Bluemix account, or allow you to create one first if you don't have one.
+Bluemix is IBM's Platform-as-a-Service and allows you to deploy your code together with open-source and proprietary services with a few clicks, or using the CloudFoundry tools.

 ## How does it work?